cajuncoding/ApplicationInsights.SlackProxy/README.md

     - If specified this will be used as the destination webhook url for any/all Slack notifications unless it is overwritten by configuration recieved in the Alert common schema as a Custom Property named `SlackChannelWebHookUri` (more info below).

-## Applicadtion Insights Rule Options:
+## Application Insights Rule Options:

  The following properties are read from the App Insights common schema payload that is posted to the Function App via webhook.
 These values are used in the Slack message and/or may be used however you like if you customize the logic that builds the message: